w3f/Grants-Program/applications/fudge.md

 The team is made of experienced Substrate builders and part of a well established project in the Polkadot/Kusama ecosystem.

 It has already received grant and developed a go-based rpc library for interacting with Substrate nodes ([GSRPC](https://github.com/centrifuge/go-substrate-rpc-client)).
-Furhtermore, the centrifuge chain is actively pushing xcm integrations in the Polkadot/Kusama ecosystem.
+Furthermore, the centrifuge chain is actively pushing xcm integrations in the Polkadot/Kusama ecosystem.
 All team members have worked extensively on launching Centrifuge and Altair launching the respective parachains.
 The team is actively contributing to the ecosystem by providing a Chachacha Testnet for other teams.
 Various team members have presented talks on polkadot related events (sub0, Amsterdot, etc.).

 ### Team Code Repos